vtex-apps/product-context/docs/README.md

 Be aware that most of the times, what you're looking for is the `useProduct` hook described below.

-### `ProductDispatchContext`
+### `useProductDispatch`

-The `ProductDispatchContext` entry point exports a React context in it's raw form.
-This is only useful if you want to reference it directly.
-Most likely you don't need to use this, since the `ProductContextProvider` already wraps it's children with a provider for this context.

-This is the context that exposes functions you can use to manipulate the nearest `ProductContext`.
-It's value is a `dispatch` function, capable of performing the following `actions`:
+This hooks returns a `dispatch` function you can use to manipulate the nearest `ProductContext`.
+This function is capable of performing the following `actions`:

 ```ts
 type Actions =